 Dialectical Behavior Therapy (DBT) Skills Groups

 DBT is an evidence-based therapy developed by Dr. Marsha Linehan.
 DBT skills are life skills!
-Not only is itthe gold standard in treating Borderline Personality Disorder, studies have found it is highly effective for a wide range of mental and emotional health issues including depression, anxiety and PTSD.
+Not only is it the gold standard in treating Borderline Personality Disorder, but studies have found it is highly effective for a wide range of mental and emotional health issues including depression, anxiety and PTSD.
 DBT skills focus on difficulties related to regulating emotions and associated thinking and behavioral patterns.
 DBT is an emotion-focused behavioral therapy.

 "Dialectical" means that two seemingly opposite things can be true simultaneously.
 It takes us from our black-and-white, rigid thinking to a place of more balance.
 DBT focuses on helping you accept the reality of your life and behavior so that you can learn to change your life and leave unhelpful behaviors behind.
 Dialectical thinking is a way to learn to see things from multiple perspectives, which helps resolve the catastrophic thinking that happens in response to perceived threats.